Small projects like these can be finished

-Overview: Lacquer is a very popular finish for woodturnings and I use it frequently in my studio for various projects.
+Lacquer Overview: This is a very popular finish for woodturnings and I use it frequently in my studio for various projects.
 It is quite easy to use and virtually foolproof most of the time.
 It can be sprayed, brushed, or wiped-on (depending on product and viscosity), making it easy to use no matter what type of project you're working on at the moment.
-Cured lacquer offers good durability, although it's not as durable as some of the more labour intensive finishes like multi-coat oils, polyurethanes, cyanoacrylates, or epoxies.
+When cured, this finish offers good durability, although it's not as durable as some of the more labour intensive finishes like multi-coat oils, polyurethanes, cyanoacrylates, or epoxies.

 Orange Peel Rears Its Ugly Head